parth-io/Learn-CS-and-Coding/README.md

       1. Safe Eyes extension, reminds you to take a break
    2. Blue light filter

+Languages I wanna learn in depth

+1. Scripting
+   1. Bash
+   2. Perl
+   3. Ruby
+   4. Python
+2. OOP
+   1. C++ and Java (definitely)
+   2. Kotlin (enhanced Java)
+   3. Rust (sexy Java)
+3. Others
+   1. Haskell
+   2. Scala
+   3. Lisp
+4. Frontend (yawn)
+   1. JavaScript (boring, boring, boring)
+   2. HTML and CSS (seriously?)

 List of programming software required

 1. For coding
    1. Power tools for pros
       1. Emacs
       2. Vim
-   2. For the lazy and the students
+   2. For the lazy and for the students
       1. Any text editor
-      2. Notepad works for the Windows scrubs
+      2. Notepad (for the Windows scrubs)
-      3. Kate for Kubuntu
+      3. Kate (KDE software)
       4. Atom
       5. Sublime
    3. For the working men